When it's time to cut costs, people often look to their auto insurance as a way to save. That's usually not a wise decision.

 You can get liability insurance well beyond the state minimum or even an umbrella policy that can cover you up to $1 million to $5 million.
 Why would you need a $1 million umbrella policy?
 Jury Verdict Research said that 13 percent of personal injury liability awards and settlements reach at least $1 million.
-III estimates a $1 million umbrella policy usually costs between $150 and $300 annually.
+The Insurance Information Institute estimates a $1 million umbrella policy usually costs between $150 and $300 annually.

 Why do you need more liability coverage?